Edgar-Conzen/EC16_on_ICE/README.md

 ### Screenshot of the top entity showing the EC16 and all supporting components
 ![Top of design](/images/EC16_on_ICE_Top.jpg)

-### The design of the EC16 was first developed with logisim-evolution and then transferred to VHDL.
+### The EC16 was first designed with logisim-evolution and then transferred to VHDL.
 The following screen shot gives a good idea of the CPUs structure.
 ![EC16 in Logisim Evolution](/images/EC16%20Logisim%20Evolution%20top%20sheet.jpg)